meganmarchale/elasticsearch_kibana_project/README.md

 # Elasticsearch & Kibana Log Analysis Project

 "Elasticsearch is an open source, distributed search and analytics engine built for speed, scale, and AI applications."
+"Kibana is an open-source data visualization and exploration platform that provides a user-friendly interface to interact with data stored in Elasticsearch." - https://www.elastic.co/kibana

 ## Overview